Our C4C Team

 Now, as chair of the C4C Program Committee, Jane has been working with Wendy Birnbaum, Jodi Winnwalker and a large team of volunteers to develop three summer 2018 events to bring people together for fun, music, dancing and celebration in our beautiful town.

-James Barnett • ADVISOR
+James Barnett • Board member